 There are four ways that you can use copyrighted material:

-- Fair Use.
-Depending on the nature of the copyrighted item and of your use, you may be able to use it.
+- Depending on the nature of the copyrighted item and of your use, you may be able to use it.

-- Permission.
-You can contact the copyright holder for permission, or sometimes the holder will proactively label their work with permission to reuse with or without restrictions (for example:creative common licenses).
+- Sometimes the holder will proactively label their work with permission to reuse with or without restrictions (for example:creative common licenses).